samsuh/trello-clone/README.md

 ## Personal notes on my progress on this project

+Jan 24, 2024
+Pass dynamic id into server action. create delete button for boards and create new delete-board server action.

 Jan 23, 2024
 Fetch results from server actions.
 Render iteration through existing boards.
 Revalidate path to keep rendered data up to date (hardcoded to the workspace, will fix later to make dynamic)